 The 10th edition of the QM toolkit reflects several important changes that respond to new research findings, performance standards for education leaders, and feedback from QM program and school district partners.
 Among the more noticeable changes is a return (by popular demand) to a rubric format and developmental level continuum.
-Also incorporated, as part of the 10th edition, is more detailed guidance on assembling supporting evidence that includes: types of evidence, descriptions for each type, and illustrative examples by domain and level of evidence strength.
+Also incorporated, as part of the 10th edition, is more detailed guidance on assembling supporting evidence that includes: levels of evidence strength, types of evidence, descriptions for each type, and illustrative examples.
 In addition to these changes, this edition of the tool includes: selected references that are organized by domain, the QM theory of change, and an "at a glance" look at QM domains and indicators.